-Excellent light-weight rods and spinning reels can be had for a fraction of the cost of baitcasting equipment.
-Now, in some cases heavy tackle is a must.
+Excellent lightweight rods and spinning reels can be had for a fraction of the cost of baitcasting equipment.
+Now, in some cases, heavy tackle is a must.
 It is impossible (at least for me) to fish jigs with line and light rods.
 Fishing for bass in heavy cover requires heavy tackle.
 But in most other situations, getting small is just as effective.

 On a recent trip to Lake Austin, I watched a school of bass scatter as a boat approached my rather hidden position in the reeds.
-I was lower to the water surface in my kick-boat than the fish could see, and armed with light spinning tackle I was hooking up on almost every cast.
+I was lower to the water surface in my kick-boat than the fish could see and armed with light spinning tackle.
+I was hooking up on almost every cast.
 Then they were just gone.
 Now, to be fair, fishing from a bass boat with heavier tackle does allow for longer casts that remove the angler from the sight of the fish.
 Getting small with your craft is a tradeoff, but it works.

-Getting small is not for everyone and it does not work all the time.
-But under conditions that are very normal for the Texas summers, it can pay real dividends.
-One of my New Year's resolutions was to get small this year and to stay small until I learned all the subtleties of this style of fishing.
-I know I will have lots of fun and I know I will be a better angler come this time next year.
+Getting small is not for everyone and does not work all the time.
+But it can pay real dividends under conditions that are very normal for the Texas summers.
+So one of my New Year's resolutions was to get small this year and to stay small until I learned all the subtleties of this style of fishing.
+I know I will have lots of fun, and I know I will be a better angler come this time next year.

 Catch and Release.

-Bill Harvey has been canoeing, kayaking and fishing the rivers and bays of Texas for over 40 years.
+Bill Harvey has been canoeing, kayaking, and fishing the rivers and bays of Texas for over 40 years.
 He holds undergraduate and graduate degrees in fish and wildlife and is a professional fish and wildlife biologist for TPWD.
 He is nationally recognized as an expert in the biology of warmwater fish species and pioneered biological research on Florida largemouth bass.
-He holds numerous fly fishing state records, ties his own flies and is an excellent spin-casting teacher.
+He holds numerous fly fishing state records, ties his own flies, and is an excellent spin-casting teacher.